 Sale, Exchange, or other Taxable Disposition.
 Upon the sale, exchange, or other taxable disposition of our common stock, preferred stock, or depositary shares (other than by redemption or repurchase by us), a U.S. Holder generally will recognize gain or loss equal to the difference between the amount realized upon the sale, exchange, or other taxable disposition and the U.S. Holder's adjusted tax basis in the shares.
 The amount realized by the U.S. Holder will include the amount of any cash and the fair market value of any other property received upon the sale, exchange, or other taxable disposition of the shares.
-A U.S. Holder receives a nondividend distribution, as described above).
-Gain or loss realized on the sale, exchange, or other taxable disposition of our common stock, preferred stock, or depositary shares generally will be capital gain or loss and will be long-term capital gain recognized by a non-corporate U.S. Holder before January 1, 2009 generally is subject to tax at a maximum rate of 15%.
+A U.S. Holder's tax basis in a share generally will be equal to the cost of the share to such U.S. Holder, which may be adjusted for certain subsequent events (for example, if the U.S. Holder receives a nondividend distribution, as described above).
+Gain or loss realized on the sale, exchange, or other taxable disposition of our common stock, preferred stock, or depositary shares generally will be capital gain or loss and will be long-term capital gain or loss if the shares have been held for more than one year.
+Net long-term capital gain recognized by a non-corporate U.S. Holder before January 1, 2009 generally is subject to tax at a maximum rate of 15%.
 The ability of U.S. Holders to deduct capital losses is subject to limitations under the Code.

-Redemption or Repurchase of Common Stock, Preferred Stock, or Depositary Shares If we are permitted to and redeem or repurchase a U.S. Holder's common stock, preferred stock, or depositary shares, the redemption or repurchase generally would be a taxable event for U.S. federal income tax purposes.
+Redemption or Repurchase of Common Stock, Preferred Stock, or Depositary Shares.
+If we are permitted to and redeem or repurchase a U.S. Holder's common stock, preferred stock, or depositary shares, the redemption or repurchase generally would be a taxable event for U.S. federal income tax purposes.
 A U.S. Holder would be treated as if it had sold its shares if the redemption or repurchase:

-- · results in a complete termination of the U.S. holder's stock interest in us; - · is substantially disproportionate with respect to the U.S. Holder; or - is not essentially equivalent to a dividend with respect to the U.S. Holder, in each case as determined under the Code.
+- results in a complete termination of the U.S. holder's stock interest in us; - is substantially disproportionate with respect to the U.S. Holder; or - is not essentially equivalent to a dividend with respect to the U.S. Holder, in each case as determined under the Code.